 BKR Water Bottles are available for $25 at our store, 2440 Bancroft here in Berkeley.
 We’re open Monday-Friday: 9:00am-8:00pm and Saturday-Sunday: 12:00pm-6:00pm.
 Our store is open to everyone, including non-members and non-students.
 Come visit!

-windspeakes asked: Hey!
+windspeakes said: Hey!
 Just wondering, which committee runs the tumblr page?

 It is in the outreach & publicity committee!